H Street NE

 The ride home was uneventful with Franklin watching the Washington DC streets flash by outside the windows, face pressed against the glass and tongue leaving wet kisses behind.
 He was the picture of happiness in the rearview mirror that was echoed on each of our faces in the front seats.
 Back at our new row home near Capitol Hill, we had a dog crate set up with a bed for our boy to sleep in on the suggestion of the woman who had done our home visit.
 We felt bad about getting a metal one, so we opted for a soft crate made of a mesh material for when we weren’t home or at night while we were sleeping.
 We hung out for the rest of the afternoon and took Frank on a walk around the neighborhood before tucking him into the crate when we went upstairs to bed.

 The next morning we stumbled down a staircase in desperate need of rehab in search of coffee and petting to find Franklin standing at the doorway to the dining room behind the baby gates we had installed, grinning his goofy grin and tongue sticking out to one side.
 We laughed and said good morning to our furry, rambunctious son.
 Turns out Franklin noticed his claws were more than sharp enough to cut through the flimsy mesh of his cage.
-I suspect he was free before either of us had fallen asleep the night before.
+I suspect he was free before either of us had fallen asleep last night.
 He didn’t get into any trouble or take a dump in the kitchen, so we were happy enough to discover that he didn’t need to be tucked inside a crate after all.

 The next thing we were happy to discover was the next Monday when we left him behind the closed sliding door to the living room and baby gates keeping him in the dining room.
 Megan had left the FBI to work for a huge corporate firm in Chinatown in their affordable housing real estate department.
 My efforts with Curtis at Transformation Media mostly focused on free work for his ecosystem of non-profit executives and the consultants who worked for them, so I had gone to work as digital media manager for a start-up Internet broadcasting company when my time at Proteus had reached its inevitable end.